Impe

 -- declaration

-== VoidType) . throw $ Excepting.VariableVoid x
+when (t == VoidType) . throw $ Excepting.VariableVoid x

-declareName x t-- assignment
+declareName x t

-<- synthesizeExpression e
+t' <- synthesizeExpression e

-t' $ unifyTypes t t'
+void $ unifyTypes t t'

 Function f prms t inst -> do